 The Health Professions Shadowing Program (HPSP) is a two-week residential program for students from groups who are underrepresented in health care.
 Students accepted into the program spend over thirty hours shadowing providers at UW Health and affiliated area clinics, visiting healthcare facilities and learning about current trends in health care from providers in the community.
 The program supports students who are first generation, ethnic and racial minorities, from rural areas or socioeconomically disadvantaged backgrounds.
 HPSP takes place each year in the first two weeks of August.

-- Applying to Dental Programs
+- Dental programs

-- Applying to Occupational Therapy Programs
+- Occupational Therapy programs

 CPHA offers workshops during fall and spring semesters for first year students and for students and alumni who are preparing for the MCAT.